yogurt-foundation/yogurt-css-documentation/src/background-attachment.md

 ## Background Attachment

-Utilities for sets behaviour of backgorund images when scrolling.
+Utilities for sets behaviour of background images when scrolling.

 ### Class